 So there it is, in a blind unbiased taste test with some serious competition, animals that had the best quality of life also tasted the best.

-This is what we already knew at The Barbie Girls, and certainly what Sasha thinks about when she makes sure that every step of the farming process from farm to plate adheres to our strict standards.
+This is what we already knew at Sasha's Fine Foods, and certainly what Sasha thinks about when she makes sure that every step of the farming process from farm to plate adheres to our strict standards.